mickyginger/rails-conversations/README.md

 <% end %>
 ```

 The only thing here that's unusual is the `form_for` tag.
 We're passing two models.
-This will mean that the form points to the correct url, eg: `/conversaions/1/messges/`
+This will mean that the form points to the correct url, eg: `/conversations/1/messages/`

 ## Cleaning up our views

 The ideal goal with the MVC design pattern is to have the model take care of all the data, and as much logic as possible, leaving our views and controllers as clean as possible.
-We can remove the `reciever` variable from the conversations index page and move the logic into the model:
+We can remove the `receiver` variable from the conversations index page and move the logic into the model:

 ```ruby
 # app/models/conversation.rb